 Why is it growing on my roof?

-Humidity, warmth and a constant meal of limestone ensure that a bloom of roof algae will survive.
+Humidity, warmth, and a constant meal of limestone ensure that a bloom of roof algae will survive.
 Roof algae grips your shingles and holds on tight by secreting a glue-like substance.

 Why the dark streaks?

 As the algae grows, gravity gradually pulls it down the roof creating the characteristic dark streaks.
-On light-colored roofs these dark stains can raise indoor temperatures leading to an increase in your home’s cooling costs.
+On light-colored roofs, these dark stains can raise indoor temperatures leading to an increase in your home’s cooling costs.

 Is it harmful?

-There’s debate in the industry on whether the algae actually causes roof deterioration.
+There’s a debate in the industry on whether the algae actually causes roof deterioration.
 Some say the act of constantly removing it with caustic chemicals, like bleach, may cause deterioration itself.

 Some experts say that the algae may eat away at the shingle’s base causing the shingle to expand and contract with changes in temperature.
 This constant “movement” may shorten the life of your roof.

 Moss, algae’s sidekick, is destructive to cedar shingles because it eats the wood, eventually causing rot.
-Some homeowners’ and condo associations require roof algae removal on a regular basis.
+Some homeowners and condo associations require roof algae removal on a regular basis.